MicrosoftDocs/xamarin-docs/docs/ios/platform/message-app-integration/advanced-message-app-extensions.md

 ms.date: 03/16/2017
 ---

-# Advanced Message App Extensions
+# Advanced Message App Extensions in Xamarin.iOS

 _This article shows advanced techniques for working with Message App Extensions in a Xamarin.iOS solution that integrates with the Messages app and presents new functionality to the user._